One Day in Key West Travel Guide Pins 1

 On the Atlantic coast, the following sandy stretches will welcome you:

-• Smathers Beach: the beach is perfect for playing volleyball, renting jet skis, and windsurfing.
+• Smathers Beach: The beach is perfect for playing volleyball, renting jet skis, and windsurfing.

-• Rest Beach: this white-sand beach is great for sunbathing, picnicking, and collecting sea shells.
+• Rest Beach: This white-sand beach is great for sunbathing, picnicking, and collecting sea shells.

-• Higgs Beach: the clear waters of the small sandy beach invite for surfing, kayaking, and snorkeling.
+• Higgs Beach: The clear waters of the small sandy beach invite for surfing, kayaking, and snorkeling.
 The beach also features an 1860 African Cemetery.

-• Fort Zachary Taylor Historic State Park: the park features (arguably) the best public beach in Key West.
+• Fort Zachary Taylor Historic State Park: The park features (arguably) the best public beach in Key West.
 Apart from spending time on the sand, you can walk the nature trails and explore the pre-Civil War fortress.

 Splash in the Shallow Waters of the Mexican Bay